We use Library of Congress archival methods.

 sideshow people.

-Wayne Keyser has produced some beautiful works of sideshow history in the form
+Wayne Keyser has produced some beautiful works of sideshow history in CD, DVD

-and On the Midway.
-The two and a half hour DVD production is The
+Midway.
+The two and a half hour DVD production is The Carnival's Been and Gone.

-Todd Robbins' Sideshow Page delivers a good primer on sideshow history and
+Todd Robbins' Sideshow Page is the best overview of sideshow history and

-Performer, historian, and banner artist Johnny Meah, The Czar of the Bizarre,
+Performer, historian, and banner artist Johnny Meah, The Czar of the Bizarre had a

 release of Tod Browning's 1931 movie," Freaks."
-Every sideshow historian or
+This is a must-see for every

 Joe Nickell's scholarly article, "Sideshow!
 Carnival Oddities and Illusions Provide